 Vision Impairment

 If your eye exam reveals that you have refractive errors, such as nearsightedness, farsightedness, or astigmatism the eye doctor will recommend contact lenses or corrective glasses.
 Corrective lenses are the standard treatment for most visual acuity problems.
 But if you’re suffering from cataracts, macular degeneration, glaucoma, or other eye conditions, the eye doctor will have to formulate a personalized treatment plan based on your specific conditions.
-Our eye doctors address the root cause of your vision impairment issues to mitigate progressive vision loss.
+Our eye doctors in Worcester address the root cause of your vision impairment issues to mitigate progressive vision loss.

 Schedule an Appointment